Mar 15: InDesign

 - What can be improved?

-- Consider recruiting other people to act as test subjects and observe them.
+- Find someone to act as a test subject and observe them.
 Give them a specific task.

 - Minimum length: 500 words.